TattlingJam4231/weapon-rebalances/README.md

        - default ammunition is now AP rounds(can pierce walls, enemies, and shields)

    - Tier 3
+     - damage falloff
+       - starts at 16 meters
+       - ends at 28 meters
+       - at maximum falloff damage is reduced to 70%

      - White Streak
        - ammo pickup increased from 0.81/2.84 to 2.5/5.0